Donald Edward Gullett

 At just 20 years old, Gullett reached the majors in 1970, pitching primarily out of the bullpen.
 Facing the New York Mets on August 23rd, he threw four perfect innings of relief and struck out the first six batters he faced.
 Overall, he ended his rookie season with a 5-2 record, a 2.43 ERA, 76 strikeouts, and 6 saves in 44 outings.
 He went on to record a save in the NLCS against the Pittsburgh Pirates and gave up only one earned run in three appearances in the World Series against the Baltimore Orioles.

 Gullett got off to his best start in 1975, winning 9 games by mid-June before breaking his thumb in a game against the Atlanta Braves.
 He came back in August and added 6 more late-season victories to end the year with a 15-4 record and 2.42 ERA in 22 starts.
 Despite missing about two months, he still finished fifth in NL Cy Young voting (won by Tom Seaver).
-He went on to win his only start in the NLCS against the Pirates and added another win in Game Five of the World Series, as the Reds beat the Boston Red Sox in one of the most memorable Fall Classics of all time.
+He went on to win his only start in the NLCS against the Pirates and added another win in Game 5e of the World Series, as the Reds beat the Boston Red Sox in one of the most memorable Fall Classics of all time.
 Slowed by injuries again in 1976, he still managed to post an 11-3 mark in 23 regular season games and earn wins in both the NLCS sweep of the Philadelphia Phillies and the World Series sweep of the New York Yankees.

-Following the 1976 campaign, Gullett became a free agent and signed a six-year, two million dollar deal with the Yankees.
+Following the 1976 campaign, Gullett became a free agent and signed a six-year, two million dollar deal with the New York Yankees.
 Despite shoulder injuries, he won 14 of his 22 starts in 1977 and led the the American League with a .778 winning percentage.
 However, he struggled in that fall's World Series, but New York defeated the Los Angeles Dodgers in six games.
 He pitched in just 8 games in 1978 as his shoulder problems worsened and required surgery.
 He was unable to come back from the injury and was ultimately released by the Yankees in 1980, never to pitch professionally again.

 "I always felt when I took the mound that I would win every game.
 I'll always wonder what I might have done with seven or eight more years.
 It's the goal of every player to get into the Hall of Fame in Cooperstown.
 I'm not saying I would have or could have made it.
 But we'll never know." - Gullett